SK&A Announces Results of Physician Access Preferences

 NEARLY HALF OF PHYSICIANS REQUIRE OR PREFER APPOINTMENTS TO BE SCHEDULED

-SK&A, A Cegedim Company, today announced results of its ongoing survey of U.S. medical offices to determine the policies for allowing pharmaceutical and other medical industry sales-rep access to physicians and other prescribers.
+Irvine, CA – SK&A, today announced results of its ongoing survey of U.S. medical offices to determine the policies for allowing pharmaceutical and other medical industry sales-rep access to physicians and other prescribers.
 The Physician Access survey is based on completed telephone interviews with more than 237,000 medical sites representing 680,000 physicians.

 While other similar studies and services are based on sample surveys, projections and manufacturer-based data, SK&A has invested in a comprehensive, ongoing survey to directly profile every U.S. medical office and record their exact policies for contact with sales reps.
 SK&A surveys its Office-Based Physician database every six months from its Research Center in Irvine, California.